alexlee22/indoor-tracking-blog/_posts/2016-06-09-SSH-into-RBP.markdown

 The simplest way, however is to just plug your RBPi into a computer, and then hover over the wifi icon: your IP address(dynamic) should appear: 10.10.10.54 for example.

+# SSH access: using Putty

+Raspberry Pi default login and password are the following:

+### Login as: pi
+### Password: raspberry